x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/disable-voice-mail.md

 4. In the **Warning** box, click **Yes** to confirm that Unified Messaging will be disabled for the user.

-### Use the Shell to disable Unified Messaging and voice mail for a user
+### Use Exchange Online PowerShell to disable Unified Messaging and voice mail for a user

 This example disables Unified Messaging and voice mail for the user tonysmith@contoso.com, but keeps the UM mailbox settings.